wp-plugins/ml-slider/readme.txt

 * Improvement: Replace deprecated 'live()' jQuery call with 'on()'
 * Improvement: Polish Language pack added (thanks to gordon34)
 * Improvement: Chinese language pack added (thanks to 断青丝)
+* Improvement: qTranslate support for slide URLs (see: http://screencast.com/t/FrsrptyhoT)
+* Improvement: PolyLang fix to ensure slides are extracted for all languages (set up a new slideshow for each language)

 = 2.3 [18/09/13] =
 * Improvement: Flex Slider upgraded to v2.2